TheLazyFerret/TCP-server-cpp/README.md

 # TCP-server-cpp
 library whose objective is to abstract as much as possible from the C methods.
+Only for unix systems.

 ## Usage
 The library is divided into two classes: `TCPServer` and `TCPConnection.`